Search terms here:

 This article covers the frequently used terminologies that one may encounter while understanding or reading about Mutual Funds

-3. Asset Allocation: Diversification of investments into various kinds of assets for the purpose of risk optimisation
+3. Asset Allocation: Diversification of investments into various kinds of assets for the purpose of risk optimization

 5. Asset Management Company: A SEBI registered company that handles asset management and investment decisions for mutual funds

-6. Automatic Investment Plan : An investment plan where a fixed amount is deducted every month from the investor’s bank account and invested in chosen mutual fund.
+6. Automatic Investment Plan: An investment plan where a fixed amount is deducted every month from the investor’s bank account and invested in the chosen mutual fund.

 7.Automatic Reinvestment: This option available for mutual fund unit holders involves diversion of earnings from fund dividends or capital gains to buy more fund units.

 8.Back End Load: The charge levied on exiting a mutual fund to dissuade investors from withdrawal

 9.Balanced Fund: A balanced fund comprises of both equity and debt funds with 50-75% allocated to equity and the rest to debt scheme.